This easy Overnight Oats Recipe is a vegan, 3-ingredient healthy breakfast you can make every day of the week.

 There’s plenty of delicious flavored plant-based milk available in store that I would recommend like :

 - Chocolate almond milk or chocolate soy milk

 - Strawberry soy milk

 There are two ways of serving overnight oats.
-Some eat cold overnight oats straight out from the fridge, and I really think it’s the best in summer.
+Some eat cold overnight oats straight out of the fridge, and I really think it’s the best in summer.

 But, on cold days, I like to microwave overnight oats for a few seconds to eat just warm.

 You can store the soaked preparation in glass mason jars for up to 4 days in the fridge or for just 3 days if you add fruits.

 Of course, you can freeze overnight oats as well, which is perfect for busy weeks.